Allentown Bus Accident Lawyer

 An experienced firm can help you recover both economic and non-economic damages.

-You may have heard the term “punitive damages” before.
 Sometimes, punitive damages are available.
-These damages are meant to punish the wrongdoer(s) for their evil actions.
-These damages are often difficult to obtain, but they are a powerful weapon in the right case.
-If you think the bus driver’s actions were intentional acts, or someone was acting recklessly (meaning they knew about a risk and acted anyway), contact us immediately.
+These damages are meant to punish the wrongdoer(s) for their actions.
+These damages may be difficult to obtain, but they are a powerful weapon in the right case.
+If you think the bus driver’s actions were intentional, or that someone was acting recklessly (meaning they knew about a risk and acted anyway), contact us immediately.

 What If You Are Partially at Fault for the Bus Accident?

-Are you worried you might share some fault for an accident?
-That’s ok.
-First, it’s natural to think the worst and blame yourself after a collision.
-You also shouldn’t necessarily trust what a bus company, insurers, or other involved party tells you about what happened.
-Even still, if you’re worried that you might have in some way caused an accident or made it worse, you should give us a call as soon as possible.
+It’s natural to think the worst and blame yourself after a collision.
+You shouldn’t necessarily trust what a bus company, insurers, or other involved party tells you about what happened.
+If you are worried that you might have played a role in an accident or made it worse, you should call us as soon as possible.

-You can still recover some money.
-In Allentown, just because you may share some blame with someone else, as long as you aren’t overwhelmingly at fault, our lawyers can still help get you some of the money you deserve.
+Pennsylvania follows a modified comparative negligence rule, so you can recover damages if you are 50% or less at fault for a crash.
+This means that in Allentown, even if you share some of the blame for the accident, our lawyers can still help you recover some of the compensation you deserve.
 That being said, tell your legal representative about your concerns.
-It’s always best that your attorney knows everything; that’s the only way they can help you!
-Generally, nothing you tell your attorney can be used against you so that you can talk to us openly.
-Just let us know if you have any concerns.
+It’s always best that your attorney knows all the details so they can decide on the best course of action.
+Nothing you tell your attorney can be used against you, so you can discuss your concerns freely with us.

 Contact Munley Law for a Free Bus Accident Consultation

-At the end of the day, the compassionate and experienced legal professionals at Munley Law have been doing this work for decades.
-You aren’t just another bus accident to us; we’ll listen to what happened, explain your rights, and give you your options for moving forward.
+At Munley Law, you aren’t just another bus accident to us; we’ll listen to what happened, explain your rights, and give you your options for moving forward.

 Munley Law Personal Injury Attorneys